COVID-19 pandemic in Bangladesh: School examinations

 Multiple cohorts of standardised school examinations have been impacted by the school closures.

 In 2020, the SSC exams were held in February, prior to the introduction of COVID-19 into Bangladesh, so were unaffected.
 However, the HSC exams, which were scheduled to held in April 2020, were postponed indefinitely.
-By August 2020 with schools still closed, there was much uncertainty regarding when, and even if, the JSC exams, PEC exams (which are normally scheduled for November) and HSC exams will be held.
+By August 2020 with schools still closed, there was much uncertainty regarding when, and even if, the JSC exams, PEC exams (which are normally scheduled for November) and HSC exams would be held.
 On 24 August it was announced that the PEC exams will not be held, with assessments to be conducted by schools instead.
 Then on 27 August it was confirmed that the JSC would not be held either and a circular was issued extending the school closure until 3 October.
 Ultimately, no HSC examinations were given by the 2020 cohort either, instead students were awarded HSC grades based on their previous results at SSC and JSC level.

-With schools still closed in February and April 2021, when the SSC and HSC are normally held, the examinations did not go ahead as usual.
+With schools still closed in February and April 2021, the SSC and HSC examinations did not go ahead as usual.
 However, in July 2021, the Education Ministry announced they were preparing to hold the 2021 SSC and HSC examinations in November and December respectively, conditional on the COVID situation.
+The SSC examinations were held in November and the HSC exams in December after a gap of one year.